-Pros/ Comfortable, refined ride / Best base powertrain in the segment / Improved off-road capability
+Pros/ Comfortable and refined ride, best base powertrain in the segment, improved off-road capability

-Bottom Line/ Expensive even for the segment, the BMW X5 is nonetheless a refined, beautifully engineered mid-size CUV.
+Bottom Line/ Expensive even for the segment, the BMW X5 is nonetheless a refined, beautifully engineered mid-sized SUV.

 Table of contents

 2021 BMW X5 xDrive45e PHEV Review: Strong and Silent Type

 Sure, there was the Lexus RX, but that was running around on a modified Camry platform—hugely successful, but lacking the necessary pedigree.
 There was the Mercedes ML too, now known as GLE.
 It had the publicity of The Lost World: Jurassic Park to lean on, yet body-on-frame construction made it more truck-like.